IMAGE (database)

-IMAGE is a database management system (DBMS) developed by Hewlett-Packard and included with the HP 3000 minicomputer.
+IMAGE is a database management system (DBMS) developed by Hewlett-Packard and included with the HP 3000 minicomputer from around 1972.
 It was the primary reason for that platform's success in the market.
-It was also sometimes referred to as IMAGE/3000 in its initial release, and later versions were known as TurboIMAGE, and TurboIMAGE/XL after the PA-RISC migration.
+It was also sometimes referred to as IMAGE/3000 in its initial release.
+A version for the HP 1000 series was released in 1976 as IMAGE/1000.
+Later versions were known as TurboIMAGE, and TurboIMAGE/XL after the PA-RISC migration.

 IMAGE is based on the network database model, in contrast to most modern systems which are based on the relational database model.
 A SQL (Structured Query Language) front-end processor was later added, offering users the ability to run SQL queries on existing databases.
 This produced IMAGE/SQL, the current name.

 Overview

 IMAGE consists of several utilities along with an API (referred to as "intrinsics" by the HP documentation):